canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ### Licencing

 The [Ownership of Copyright, Assignments and Licences](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that the owner of the copyright in any work may assign the right and may grant any interest in the right by licence.
-However no assignment or grant is valid unless it is in writing signed by the owner of the right in respect of which the assignment or grant is made, or by the owner’s duly authorized agent (the ADM ??).
+However no assignment or grant is valid unless it is in writing signed by the owner of the right in respect of which the assignment or grant is made, or by the owner’s duly authorized agent, currently assumed to be the ADM.

 #### Choosing an open source software licence

-When the project is part of a larger Open Source ecosystem, use the license which is usually used in this ecosystem.
+* When the project is part of a larger Open Source ecosystem, use the license which is usually used in this ecosystem.
-Outbound rights/clauses must not exceed inbound rights/clauses.
+* Make sure that the outbound rights associated with the licence selected do not exceed inbound rights of any software components used in the source code; e.g.: it would not be possible to release a project under an MIT licence (permissive) if software components used within it were originally released under GPL3 (reciprocal).
-Otherwise choose a license which matches the goal of the project and its interactions with other projects.
-Choosing an appropriate licence tends to revolve around the decision of whether to apply a permissive or reciprocal licence.
+* If multiple licences can be applied, choose a licence which matches the goal of the project and its interactions with other projects: this tends to revolve around the decision of whether to apply a permissive or reciprocal licence and the degree to which .

 ##### Permissive licences

 Why choose a permissive licence?

-* Maximize the scope of downstream users and broad appeal to the entire private sector
+* Maximizes the scope of downstream users and has a broad appeal to the entire private sector.
-  * In essence, this means greater flexibility for end users and developers to reuse the software as they see fit, including as part of commercial software.
+  * In essence, this means greater flexibility for end users, developers and companies to reuse the software as they see fit, including as part of commercial software.

 Recommended permissive licences for Government of Canada open source code are: